dwarvesf/playground/_memo/different-ways-to-test-react-application.md

 To run e2e tests for the application in the repository above, you can run the command:

 * yarn e2e — It’s run cypress test in headless mode
-* yarn e2e:open — Open cypress dashboard which is a great feature of cypress when compare to other e2e testings tools.
+* yarn e2e: open — Open cypress dashboard which is a great feature of cypress when compare to other e2e testings tools.

 **Pros:**